BrightDV/BoxBox/README.md

 The app is currently available in:
 - 🇬🇧 English
 - 🇫🇷 French
+- 🇭🇺 Hungarian, thanks to @thereeroyz
+- 🇮🇹 Italian, thanks to @atilluF
 - 🇳🇴 Norwegian, thanks to @comradekingu
 - 🇵🇹 Portuguese, thanks to @Alexthegib
 - 🇮🇳 Punjabi & Hindi, thanks to @ShareASmile